Our security approach

 Report a vulnerability

-Snobal defines a vulnerability as a bug, weakness or flaw in the software or system that could allow unauthorised access to the system.
-If you believe you have located a vulnerability in Snobal Cloud please submit a ticket to our security and technical support team.
+Snobal defines a vulnerability as a bug, weakness or flaw in the software or system that could allow unauthorized access to the system.
+If you believe you have located a vulnerability in Snobal please submit a ticket to our security and technical support team.

 Include the following information: